Types of Treatment: Immunotherapy

-Immunotherapies are cancer treatments that use the immune system to attack and remove cancer cells.
+Immunotherapies use the immune system to attack and remove cancer cells.
 Immunotherapies may be given in combination with another cancer treatment or used alone.
-Some immunotherapies are also targeted therapies, because they use antibodies to target abnormal proteins or receptors that are found in high quantities in cancer cells or the surrounding tissue.
+This section covers the following topics.

 Types of